Table of Contents

 - How do you take high-quality pictures of jewelry?

 - What are the best camera settings for photographing jewelry?

 Welcome to the first installment of our jewelry-specific photography how-to.
 It is designed to provide you with easy-to-execute technical know-how when photographing different pieces of jewelry – one that captures the quality image that your consumers want to see and images that will increase your browser-to-buyer conversion rate.
 In this post, we will teach you how to photograph a necklace with style.

 In the past, a necklace was known to speak for wealth, social status, prestige, and affiliations among many others.
-The technology used, the design, and materials communicated different cultural practices For instance, between 14th and late 17th century, necklaces with gemstones and pendants were worn as a symbol of wealth and prestige.
+The technology they used, the design, and the materials communicated different cultural practices For instance, between the 14th and late 17th centuries, necklaces with gemstones and pendants were worn as a symbol of wealth and prestige.
 However, jewelry, like the cultures it represents, evolves.
 The trends changed and at times, have become cyclical although, generally, necklaces have transcended beyond traditional representations.
 Today, people, especially women, wear jewelry as a form of adornment; a fashionable piece that complements an elegant dress while also reinforcing identity and individualism.